liqd/thentos/README.md

 access to the database.
 It lives in between frontend/backend and persistence layer.

-We use parts of [lio](https://github.com/scslab/lio) for authorization management.
+We use [lio](https://github.com/scslab/lio) for authorization management.

+[edit: One wonderful effect of using lio is that if you use thentos as a library, you do not need to trust your code to be secure, you just need to follow a few simple rules which modules to import, and lio will protect the imported functionality even against your own code.
+FIXME: explain this with an example.]

 Acid transactions are labelled with authorization expressions that are enforced against clearance expressions (almost) implicitly.
 (We do not use the 'LIO' monad so far, as this requires changes to both acid-state and servant, and is most relevant when